 • Supervise your baby at play.

-Age Appropriate Toys for Babies
+Age Appropriate Toys for Babies:

 Babies enjoy looking at colorful toys, pictures and listening to soothing music.
-Baby toys should be visually
+Baby toys should be visually stimulating with

 • Mobiles and musical toys